chaseruskin/legoHDL/README.md

 legoHDL is a complete, robust, and flexible HDL package manager and development tool used through the command-line interface.
 It provides full package management capabilities and incorporates special functionality specific to HDL designs to rapidly improve development workflow.

+>__NOTE:__ This project is considered a prototype and has neared its final major pushes.
+Feedback is welcome from trying out the tool.
+I have learned a lot and this project has grown greatly from the lessons learned.
+More enhancements and revisions will be applied when creating the real product.
+Real development is planned to be written in Rust under the test-driven-development methodology.

 __VHDL__ and __Verilog__ are supported as well as mixed-language.

 Cross-platform compatibility with __macos__, __ubuntu__, and __windows__.